Ayrshire Castles & Abbeys that can be visited

 The original tower house/castle was built for the McWhirter's, passed to the Kennedy's through marriage, was acquired by the Whiteford's, then sold to Sir David Hunter Blair in 1798.
 The Hunter Blair's had the new Castellated Mansion built in the 1820s.
 The Hunter Blair's sold Blairquhan in 2012 to Ganten Scotland.

 For information on visiting Blairquhan, visit the website.
+Do not visit unless booked through the website.
 The area around Straiton has some of the top hill walking in Ayrshire.

 Website .
 Clan Hunter Page